Johnny Bush

 John Bush Shinn III (February 17, 1935 – October 16, 2020) was an American country music singer, songwriter, and musician.
-Nicknamed the "Country Caruso", Bush was best known for his distinctive voice and for writing the song "Whiskey River", a top 10 hit for himself which also became the signature song of fellow country artist Willie Nelson.
+Nicknamed the "Country Caruso", Bush was best known for his distinctive voice and for writing the song "Whiskey River", a top-20 hit for himself that also became a signature song of fellow country artist Willie Nelson.
 He was especially popular in his native Texas.